Pashley Cycles: Post war

 In the years following the war, carrier cycles were still in high demand but it was the continuation of the supply of larger tricycles, and the infant development of the motor car for the mass market, that received most of Pashley's attention.
 Having made motor rickshaws in the late 1940s, Pashley started the manufacture of Brockhouse Indian Motor Tricycles in 1950 - J. Brockhouse and Co. of Birmingham having acquired the Indian Motorcycle Company of Massachusetts and sub-contracted the manufacture to Pashley.
-These had a conventional 'two wheels at the back' tricycle layout, similar to the Pashley Pelican motorised rickshaw - with seats for up to four passengers - and the driver.
+These had a conventional delta tricycle layout (two wheels at the back), similar to the Pashley Pelican motorised rickshaw - with seats for up to four passengers - and the driver.
 Pashley were the first company to fit hydraulic brakes to what was, technically, a motorcycle.
 This innovation may have been influenced by Rath's younger son, John Pashley, who worked at Girling.
 The prototype Pelican Rickshaw has been returned to the company and awaits restoration.

 Pashley also moved briefly into car manufacture in 1953, again with a conventional tricycle layout.
 Perhaps the most successful of the motorised Pashley tricycles was the '3cwt Light Delivery Truck' with a Kendrick wheel layout.
-This meant two wheels at the front, giving the driver a view of both the loadspace and the overall vehicle width, useful for manoeuvering in tight spaces.
+This meant a tadpole tricycle configuration with two wheels at the front, giving the driver a view of both the loadspace and the overall vehicle width, useful for manoeuvering in tight spaces.

 As more conventional motorised transport became available to most businesses in the early 1960s, Pashley's focus moved away from motorised vehicles and, together with the carrier cycles, trolleys, carts and street barrows, a large number of road trailers were manufactured, both as simple chassis and fully bodied.